14 Tips to Avoid Rental Scams

 11. Only pay deposits with the protection of credit cards

 Never pay a deposit with funds that aren't protected in the event of fraud or misrepresentation.
 If you pay by credit card, you'll still have to go through the process of requesting a refund, but there's a better chance of recovering your deposit.
 Many popular money apps provide zero protection to the person sending the funds.
 Once the money is sent, it's gone.
 Do your homework prior to sending money to anyone for any reason.
-If the money app's policy is no refunds for any reason, you will have zero chance to recover any of it in the event of fraud or any other reason.
+If the money app's policy is no refunds, you will have zero chance to recover any of it in the event of fraud or any other reason.

 12. Never pay a deposit before signing a valid lease agreement

 You will have no protection from fraud, cancellation or any other issue without a valid signed lease agreement.
 The lease agreement will have the full names of you and the property manager or owner and the terms listed, including the amount of the deposit and balance, dates of stay, due dates for the balance/payments, policies including the cancellation terms as well as refund and dispute resolution policies.
-Never accept a contract or agreement unless it addresses everything to cover yourself as well as the property owner.
+Never accept a contract or agreement unless it thoroughly addresses everything to cover yourself as well as the property owner.
 If you are getting high pressure to hurry up and pay a deposit without signing a complete valid lease, walk away.
 That is a huge red flag.

 13. Electronic contracts are a good sign